ds185216/TrueNas_CGMiner/README.md

 Connect compatible ASIC miners such as Block Erupters to your TrueNAS SCALE server.

 Installation:
-- Login your TrueNNAS config page.
+- Login your TrueNAS config page.
 - Select Apps
 - Select 'Discover Apps'
 - Click the Three Dots and select 'Install via YAML'